 Joseph Bazalgette was a civil engineer.
 In 1852 he was appointed assistant commissioner to the Metropolitan Commission of Sewers.
 Cholera had struck the capital and ‘The Great Stink’ almost brought Parliament and the city itself to a standstill.
-Bazelgette’s solution, a network of gravity-fed sewers and steam pumping stations, is recognised as one of the triumphs of modern civil engineering.
-It established Bazelgette as an invisible architect – designing systems beneath the surface that enabled the fancy stuff to carry on above ground.
+Bazalgette’s solution, a network of gravity-fed sewers and steam pumping stations, is recognised as one of the triumphs of modern civil engineering.
+It established Bazalgette as an invisible architect – designing systems beneath the surface that enabled the fancy stuff to carry on above ground.

-Around the same time, another engineer and inventor, Bennett Woodcroft, was creating something equally as spectacular ‘underground’ – the UK’s first patent system.
+Around the same time, another engineer and inventor, Bennet Woodcroft, was creating something equally as spectacular ‘underground’ – the UK’s first patent system.
 However, Woodcroft’s creation is nowhere near as recognised or remembered as widely as Bazalgette’s, making him one of Victorian Britain’s intangible engineers.

-Bennett Woodcroft died on the 7 February 1879.
+Bennet Woodcroft died on the 7 February 1879.
 It is likely that he would have wanted to have been remembered as an engineer.
 He was, after all, Professor of Machinery at University College, London.
 Failing that, an inventor would seem to be the obvious default position.
 The most prominent of Woodcroft’s inventions was the variable pitch propeller, which he patented in 1832 and was used in Brunel’s’ SS Great Britain.

 But Woodcroft has been forgotten.
 Frequent travellers from London to the Intellectual Property Office in Newport will know that Isambard Kingdom Brunel welcomes passengers on to the Great Western Railway.
 The only effigy of Woodcroft is in the leafy seclusion of London’s Staple Inn, where he appears under a window, looking disconcertingly unreal.